 Many things have been said about that time so long ago and we may never know the whole truth about what really happened to the woodswomen.

 What we do know, however, is that the woodswomen are returning.
-I have met them myself in the woods and heard stories from all over the world about the returning of the woodswomen.
+I have met them in the woods and heard stories from all over the world about the returning of the woodswomen.

-And isn’t it an extraordinary thing that the woodswomen should return now when we need them most?
+And isn’t it an extraordinary thing that the woodswomen should return now - now when we need them most?

 There is an ancient path into the woods that we all know deep inside, although many have forgotten how to find it.

 Can you remember?